 Complete excision biopsy.
-The lesion and a small area around it are cut out and the area is stitched up.
+The lesion and a small area around it is cut out and the area is stitched up.
 This is done with a local anaesthetic so you don't feel pain.
-This sample is sent to a pathology laboratory and tested to see if it is skin cancer.
-If all of the BCC or SCC can be taken out, you might not need any more treatment.
+The sample is sent to a pathology laboratory and tested see if it is skin cancer.
+If all of the melanoma can be taken out, you might not need any more treatment.

 Partial biopsy.
-Part of the lesion is sampled either by shaving the lesion or using a punch biopsy instrument.
+A partial biopsy may be taken when the lesion is over a large area or in an awkward place for complete excision biopsy.
+Part of the lesion is sampled either by shaving the lesion or cutting it out.
 This is done with a local anaesthetic so you don't feel pain.
 The sample is sent to a pathology laboratory and tested to see if it is skin cancer.